-The diagram below shows the sequence of process for calculating combined marks and combined scores.
+The diagram below shows the steps in the post-examination process for calculating combined marks and combined scores.

 - 1 courses with written component only - 2 courses with written and practical components

 Standardised combined scores

 Students' combined scores are standardised so that the distribution of these scores has a mean close to 60 and a standard deviation close to 14.
 The standardised combined scores are used by the TISC in the marks adjustment process.